Dance Maharashtra Dance

 Dance Maharashtra Dance is an Indian television dance reality show in Marathi language originally aired on Zee Marathi.
 It was hosted by Sandeep Pathak and Vaibhav Mangle.
 Urmila Matondkar was the main judge of first season.
-Gashmeer Mahajani and Sonalee Kulkarni were the judges of Little Masters season.
+Gashmeer Mahajani and Sonalee Kulkarni were the judges of the Little Masters season.
 It was premiered from 17 December 2012 and stopped on 28 October 2022 aired with 3 seasons.